jcxthedawn/CertiK-BI/README.md

 ### Validator Info extraction
 Connect to gmail using google developer tools, extract key information from the emails using RegEx, save to dataframe and write to google sheet.

-Reuseable for larger scales.
+This script is reuseable for larger scales.
 Here I'm only using smaller samples just to demo.